Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr AMD PageSpeed Insights WordPress Mobile Speed Test

-Vultr Intel PageSpeed Insights Mobile Speed Test Result:
+2. Vultr Intel PageSpeed Insights Mobile test:

 Intel scored 78% overall performance on the PageSpeed Insights on the mobile version and the Largest Contentful Paint scored 4 seconds.